Odds and predictions for the Mercury Prize 2021

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-Mercury Prize 2021 odds and predictions: Who will win this year’s award?
+Mercury Prize 2021 odds and predictions: From Arlo Parks to Ghetts, who will win this year?

 Arlo Parks and Laura Mvula are the bookies’ joint favourites to win

-The Mercury Prize takes place this week, on Thursday 9 September at the Eventim Apollo in Hammersmith, London.
+The Mercury Prize takes place tonight (Thursday 9 September) at the Eventim Apollo in Hammersmith, London.

 Twelve albums have been chosen by a panel of fellow artists and industry experts, including Michael Kiwanuka, Annie Mac, Anna Calvi, and BBC 6 and Radio 2 head Jeff Smith.